Kari1407/FlipNBurn/README.md

 Flip N' Burn (Formerly Questin's Block 3) Changelog And Other Misc Info

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+# WARNING: The Raptor 3 Model has been stolen from a secondary source WITHOUT OUR KNOWLEDGE.
+LENDED TO US BY DOMINOPLAYZ [Link](https://sketchfab.com/3d-models/spacex-starship-raptor-3-engine-2d3918a9edcb4eedbf2d180391113e3a) Please do not download previous releases.
+An IMMEDIATE fix is underway.
+Previous versions will be deprecated and WILL REMAIN deprecated.
+Sorry for any inconveniences.
 # Do not, Fucking, Download, From, Code.
 It's not ready yet.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------